isaacwilliams/losing-games-blog/src/pages/2018-11-24-knave-devices/index.md

 ---
 date: "2018-11-24T22:12"
-title: "Devices for Knave"
+title: "Devices — Spells for a classless system"
 published: "false"
 ---

+I've been running a game using rules derived from the [GLOG](http://goblinpunch.blogspot.com/2016/05/the-glog.html), but without class templates.
+The goal of my house rules are to make character creation very fast and completely randomizable.

+These are the rules I've been using to re-introduce spells, in a manner inspired by [Knave's](https://www.drivethrurpg.com/product/250888/Knave) spell-as-items.
+They're basically a straight copy-paste of the GLOG [spell-casting rules](https://drive.google.com/file/d/0BxVHEMMjLlZ4UWYzX3o1UnEtd0U/view).
+The only changes are re-contextualising them as a physical object instead of a spell, and some additional rules for levelless casting and improving the devices.

+# Devices

 Devices are ancient artefacts that possess great power.
 They act as spells, providing the wielder with extraordinary abilities.
-Devices are partly alive.

 ## Device Tier